SiddharthDubey52/RBAC/README.md

 Technology Used : Html5, CSS3 , JavaScript (ES6+).

 ## Features
--Role management :- Supports dynamic creation and storage of multiple roles -User Management :- Allows assigning a specific role to each user during creation.
+Role management :- Supports dynamic creation and storage of multiple roles

+User Management :- Allows assigning a specific role to each user during creation.

--Theme Switching :- Includes a toggle (moon icon), likely for enabling light/dark mode for enhanced user experience.
+Theme Switching :- Includes a toggle (moon icon), likely for enabling light/dark mode for enhanced user experience.

--Real-Time Updates :- Likely updates roles and users dynamically as they are added
+Real-Time Updates :- Likely updates roles and users dynamically as they are added

 ## Installation